 The free Lite version contains five presets from the full version, but with only two notes per octave and without the round robin and strum features.
 Made in and for Ableton Live 9.7 (Intro and up).

 If clicking it to download results in a text-file, simply right-click and choose 'Save Link as...'.
 To install, just double-click the alp-file and choose the installation path when prompted by Live.
+And here's a tutorial on how to use the presets from Live Packs that are not self-installing.

 Questions or suggestions?
 Please leave me a comment below.